The Richest Man In Babylon Summary – 7 Wealth Lessons

 2) Live below your means (“Control thy expenditures”)

 This is one of the concepts that young docs and high-income professionals that I coach can’t seem to grasp; live on less than you earn.
-When I recommend this, the excuses start flying such as, “It’s hard because I have so many expenses” or “My spouse pays the bills and I’m not sure what’s happening with the money each month.”
+When I recommend this, the excuses start flying such as, “It’s hard because the more we make, the more our expenses will always grow” or “My spouse pays the bills and I’m not sure what’s happening with the money each month.”

 It’s hard to reach financial freedom if both spouses aren’t on the same page.
 If I can get to someone coming out of residency to encourage them to live on their resident’s salary 3-5 years, then they’d see success much sooner in life.
 It would also help them to ingrain this habit – live on less than they make.